djeada/Linux-Notes/notes/ssh_and_scp.md

 To connect to a remote server using SFTP, follow these steps:

-1. Open Terminal or Command Line:
+I. Open Terminal or Command Line

  - On Unix-like systems, open your terminal.
  - On Windows, you can use PowerShell, CMD, or an SSH client like PuTTY.

-2. Use the command `sftp username@serverhost` where `username` is your account on the remote server, and `serverhost` is the hostname or IP address of the server.
+II.
+Use the command `sftp username@serverhost` where `username` is your account on the remote server, and `serverhost` is the hostname or IP address of the server.

 ```sh
 sftp username@serverhost
 ```

-3. Authenticate:
+III.
+Authenticate

 - Enter your password when prompted.
 - If you've set up SSH key authentication, you might not need to enter a password.

 ### Basic SFTP Commands